Top UK financial education resources for tweens & teens

 The Open University doesn’t just offer degree courses!
 They also have lots of free short courses on a whole range of subjects.
 You can dip in & out of them at your convenience and on completion can get a statement on participation, which may be helpful to evidence active learning.
 They have a ‘Money & Business’ section and 2 courses I would highlight are;

-Managing my money for young adults – This course has been designed for age 14+ and can be used towards the Skills development section of the Duke of Edinburgh award, as one of my own children is currently doing!
+Managing my money for young adults – This course has been designed for age 14+ and can be used towards the Skills development section of the Duke of Edinburgh award, as one of my own children has done & the second one will be doing shortly!

 MSE’s Academy of Money – Developed in conjunction with Money Saving Expert, this course has been designed for adults, but could definitely be a resource for older teens & those in their early twenties.
 Younger teens can download the free textbook – see below!